apache/spark/docs/building-spark.md

     ./dev/run-tests-jenkins

-If you use an individual repository or an enterprise GitHub, you should export below environment variables before running above command.
+If use an individual repository or an enterprise GitHub, export below environment variables before running above command.

 ### Related environment variables